-FEE-HELP loans are repaid through the Australian Taxation Office once your income reaches the minimum threshold for compulsory repayment.
-The repayment threshold for the 2015-2016 income year is $54,126 and the repayment threshold for the 2016-2017 income year is $54,869.
+FEE-HELP loans are repaid through the Australian Taxation Office (ATO) once your income reaches the minimum threshold for compulsory repayment.
+See the ATO website for repayment thresholds and rates for the current and past years.

 Applications for FEE-HELP can be made online as you enrol for your units.

 - Permanent humanitarian visa holders residing in Australia for the duration of their studies

 - New Zealand citizens who have a special category visa, are residing in Australia and meet the residency criteria (Refer to FAQs - New Zealand citizens).

 You must maintain a 50 per cent pass rate to remain eligible for FEE-HELP once you have undertaken 8 or more units.